github/codeql-coding-standards/scripts/performance_testing/README.md

 .\scripts\performance_testing\Test-ReleasePerformance.ps1 -RunTests -DatabaseArchive ..\codeql-coding-standards-release-engineering\data\commaai-openpilot-72d1744d830bc249d8761a1d843a98fb0ced49fe-cpp.zip -Suite cert -Language c
 ```

 Run the `cert` suite for `c` on an external release, specifying a `-ReleaseTag` as well.
-The `-ReleaseTag` parameter does not have to match the code you are testing, it is for organization purposes only.
+The `-ReleaseTag` parameter is used for configuring performance tool to generate files within subdirectories with the `-ReleaseTag` as a prefix.
+For example, specifying `-ReleaseTag "2.16.0"` will cause files to be generated in the `release=2.16.0` directory.

 ```
 .\scripts\performance_testing\Test-ReleasePerformance.ps1 -RunTests -DatabaseArchive ..\codeql-coding-standards-release-engineering\data\commaai-openpilot-72d1744d830bc249d8761a1d843a98fb0ced49fe-cpp.zip -Suite cert -Language c -ReleaseTag "2.16.0" -CodingStandardsPath "Downloads\code-scanning-cpp-query-pack-2.16.0\codeql-coding-standards\"